 It was not until March 2 that the magistrate made his decision.
 Breen announced that the Playhouse could continue to give performances on Sunday, saying “that neither the repose nor the religious liberty of the community in question was in any way interrupted.”

 The year 1919 started out badly and ended well for the Neighborhood Playhouse.
-One of the students in Irene Lewisohn’s dance class was 13-year old Rose Batkin.
-That spring jewelry and purses began disappearing from the coat room.
+One of the students in Irene Lewisohn’s dance class was 13-year-old Rose Batkin.
+That spring, jewelry and purses began disappearing from the coat room.
 In an effort to trap the thief, Irene and another instructor, Mabel Moore, planted a purse in Mabel’s coat.
-Through amateur covert surveillance, they watched Rose handle the coat, after which the purse had disappeared.
+Through amateur covert surveillance, they watched Rose handle the coat, after which the purse disappeared.

 Irene Lewisohn questioned Rose, and then visited her mother, “in the true interests of the child,” as Irene worded it.
 Irene soon found that apples do not fall far from trees.

 Later that year Lord Dunsany sailed from England to see his work performed in the little theater.
-On October 17, 1919 The New York Times reported “Lord Dunsany last night visited the Neighborhood Playhouse in Grand Street the scene of the first presentation of a Dunsany play in American, and was the centre of an interested and excited audience which saw ‘The Queen’s Enemies” and “A Night at an Inn,’ played again in the playwright’s honor.”
+On October 17, 1919 The New York Times reported “Lord Dunsany last night visited the Neighborhood Playhouse in Grand Street the scene of the first presentation of a Dunsany play in America, and was the centre of an interested and excited audience which saw ‘The Queen’s Enemies' and 'A Night at an Inn,’ played again in the playwright’s honor.”

 |Alice Lewisohn (right) played the title role in Lord Dunsany's The Queen's Enemies --from the collection of the New York Public Library|